RintaDev/wisp/README.md

 Anyways, here is my to do list.

 ==TO DO==
+-Fix the gollowing issues with sectors
--Add a custom unit factory with all types of units.
+ -Make custom wave generation so waves arent so ridiculous -Figure out launch costs so you can explore all of wisa -Add a custom unit factory with all types of units.
 Units will be:
  -3 of each type